dmartinol/rhpam-cop/README.md

   * `authoring` is made by one `Business Central` and one or more `Kie Server` instances
     * No containers are pre-loaded in the servers
   * `production` is made by one or more immutable `Kie Server` instances
-    * Configurable deployments can pre pre-loaded in the server
+    * Configurable deployments can be pre-loaded in the server
-  * In both cases, external dependencies (e.g., custom endpoints) can pre pre-loaded in a custom image, pulled from the configured `Maven repo`
+  * In both cases, external dependencies (e.g., custom endpoints) can be pre-loaded in a custom image, pulled from the configured `Maven repo`
-* Custom properties can be added to the default `<system-properties>` to support the deployed applications
+* Custom properties can be defined that will be added to the runtime properties of the Kie Server
+  * Properties are added under the `<system-properties>` tag of the `standalone-openshift.xml` configuration

 The chart is designed with two different subcharts, namely [rhpam](./charts/rhpam) and [rhsso](./charts/rhsso): you can find more design details in the related document [DESIGN.md](./DESIGN.md).